-Universal Design for Learning UDL is the practice of planning process so that UDL is concerned with: 1. setting clear 1. selecting and implementing 2. providing challenging and supportive 3. assessing Universal design for learning (UDL) is a
+Universal Design for Learning UDL is the practice of into the curriculum during the planning process so that UDL is concerned with: 1. setting clear 1. selecting and implementing 2. providing challenging and supportive 3. assessing Universal design for learning (UDL) is a